Gesee-y/Cruise.jl/README.md

 - [AssetCrates.jl](https://github.com/Gesee-y/AssetCrates.jl): An asset loader and manager.
 It offers an easy-to-extend interface to load any type of file and manage their lifecycle.
 Hot reloading is in progress.

+- [Outdoors.jl](https://github.com/Gesee-y/Outdoors.jl): A backend-agnostic window manager.
+Based on a microkernel architecture, it offers a clear interface to define window and event management backends.
+Backends can be obtained via external packages.

+- [Horizons.jl](https://github.com/Gesee-y/Horizons.jl): A backend-agnostic rendering engine.
+Based on command buffers, you just need to define your own commands or use the existing ones and create new actions for them to build your own rendering backend.
+Backend can be obtained via external packages.

 - **Cruise.jl**: The package itself offers several tools and utilities, such as a plugin system to add your own plugins and manage their lifecycle in the game loop, a `@gameloop` macro.
 Provides utilities like do while loops, temporary storage, dynamic structs and more.

 ### Modules